weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

     Hello, Weave!
     pinger:/#

-Before we tear down two running container, let's convince ourselves that these are running on two different VMs.
+Before we tear down two running containers, ensure that these containers are in fact running on two different VMs.

 In a new terminal window run